rpy2/rpy2/doc/source/robjects_formulae.rst

 In the call to `lm`, the argument is a `formula`, and it can read like *model y using x*.
-A formula is a `R` language object, and the terms in the formula are evaluated in the environment it was defined in.
+A formula is a :program:`R` language object, and the terms in the formula are evaluated in the environment it was defined in.
 Without further specification, that environment is the environment in which the the formula is created.

-The class :class:`robjects.Formula` is representing an `R` formula.
+The class :class:`robjects.Formula` is representing an :program:`R` formula.

 .. code-block:: python